eth-protocol-fellows/protocol-studies/docs/eps/week1.md

 With regular changes and multiple client implementations, testing is fundamental to the network security.
 There are a variety of testing tools and scenarios which are all heavily utilized before any network upgrade.

 Tests are generated based on specifications and create various scenarios.
-Some are testing clients individualy, some are simulating a testnet with all client pairs.
+Some are testing clients individually, some are simulating a testnet with all client pairs.
 There are different testing tools used for different parts of development cycles and parts of clients.
 This includes state transition testing, fuzzing, shadow forks, RPC tests, client unit tests and CI/CD, etc.

 > Here is a short list of repositories dedicated to testing:
 > - https://github.com/ethereum/tests